rashimo/secaware/MDE_Conditional_Privesc/MDE_Conditional_Privesc.md

 The attacker that planted the malicious module in "C:\Program Files\WindowsPowerShell\Modules\BitsTransfer\BitsTransfer.psm1" is now waiting for the live response sessions and the collection of the output package of the "Microsoft Defender for Endpoint Client Analyzer" tool.

 Once a SOC analyst establishes a live response session, uploads the MDELiveAnalyzer.ps1 scripts and runs it, the attacker gets a reverse shell to the victim as "NT Authority\System".
-In the figure **figure3** we can see the SOC analyst running MDELiveAnalyzer.ps1 and the output of the malicious **BitsTransfer** module.
-In the figure **figure4** we can see an established reverse shell to the attacker machine.
-It is also visible that the reverse shell runs whit the privileges of "nt authority\system".
+In the first figure below we can see the SOC analyst running MDELiveAnalyzer.ps1 and the output of the malicious **BitsTransfer** module.
+In the second figure below we can see an established reverse shell to the attacker machine.
+It is also visible that the reverse shell runs whit privileges of "nt authority\system".
 This concludes our privilege escalation attack.

 ![alt text](https://github.com/rashimo/secaware/blob/main/MDE_Conditional_Privesc/figure3.JPG?raw=true)